-Any time you enter a command, you can type the full command or use the short form, such as LO SIG for LOAD SIGNON in the section immediately above.
+Note: Any time you enter a command, you can type the full command or use the short form, such as LO SIG for LOAD SIGNON in the section immediately above.
 You can use either UPPERCASE or lowercase letters when typing commands.

-Site Controller commands tell the Site Controller to perform particular actions, such as printing reports or changing prices.
+Commands tell the SC III to perform particular actions, such as printing reports or changing prices.

-To enter a command, type the command on the keyboard and press .
-After the Site Controller finishes performing the action requested by a command, it will respond with the current drive letter followed by an asterisk (A^ , C^ or E^) to show that it is ready to accept another command.
+To enter a command, type the command on the terminal keyboard and press ENTER.

+After the site controller finishes performing the action requested by a command, it will respond with the current drive letter followed by an asterisk (R\) to show that it is ready to accept another command.
 This letter-asterisk combination is called the command prompt, since it prompts you to enter a command.
-Anytime you see the command prompt, the Site Controller is ready to accept a command.
+Anytime you see the command prompt, the site controller is ready to accept a command.

-For example, if you type the PRINT DATE command and press, the terminal prints the date and time, followed by the command prompt to indicate that the command has been executed and the terminal is ready to accept another command.
+For example, if you type the PRINT DATE command and press ENTER, the terminal prints the date and time, followed by the command prompt to indicate that the command has been executed and the terminal is ready to accept another command.